Confidenceman02/django-elm/README_pypi.md

 ```

 > [!NOTE]
-> If you have run the `watch` command, Djelm will automatically detect flag changes and generate the models for you.
+> If you have run the `watch` command, djelm will automatically detect flag changes and generate the models for you.

 Looking in `elm_programs/static_src/src/Models/Main.elm` you can see our decoders have changed to handle a `String`
 value: